Serve in the Community

 We collect can tabs for the Shriners Hospitals for Children; food for the Franklin Area Survival Center, blankets for homeless members of our community, school supplies and baby blankets for Church World Services, canned soup for Souper Bowl of Caring, and towels for the Salvation Army, who welcome homeless members of our community to shower in their facilities.

-Many of our events are specifically geared towards our Franklin County community, such as the Community Gun Violence Prevention Vigil, Ashes to Go, Stations in the Street, Blessing of the Backpacks, Blessing of the Animals, and a hospitality station at the Franklin County PRIDE Parade.
+Many of our events are specifically geared towards our Franklin County community, such as Ashes to Go, Stations in the Street, Blessing of the Backpacks, Blessing of the Animals, and a hospitality station at the Franklin County PRIDE Parade.

 The Emmaus Companions seek to provide comfort and companionship to those on the margins in Franklin County.
 We share meals with our community at Second Helpings and engage in their struggles, hopes, sadnesses, and joys.
 We go out into the streets, and gathering places of Greenfield to bring a ministry of spiritual care and hope.
 We offer a Bible Study following our community meal on Mondays at 6:30pm in All Saints Chapel.
 We live out our mission by building trusting relationships with those who are experiencing homelessness, living in poverty, dealing with mental illness and/or addiction.
 Look for Stations in the Street next Good Friday.

 Free Community Meals and Pantries in Greenfield